2022–23 Albany Great Danes men's basketball team

 The 2022–23 Albany Great Danes men's basketball team represented the University at Albany, SUNY in the 2022–23 NCAA Division I men's basketball season.
-They played their home games at the McDonough Sports Complex in Troy, New York due to the ongoing renovations of SEFCU Arena on the main campus.
+As members of the America East Conference, they played their home games at the McDonough Sports Complex in Troy, New York due to the ongoing renovations of SEFCU Arena on the main campus.
 They were led by second-year head coach Dwayne Killings.
-They finished the season 8–23, 3–13 in America East play to finish in last place.
-They failed to qualify for the America East Tournament.
+They finished the season 8–23, 3–13 in America East play, to finish in last place.
+They failed to qualify for the America East tournament.

 Previous season

-The Great Danes finished the 2021–22 season 13–18, 9–9 in America East play to finish in a tie for fifth place.
+The Great Danes finished the 2021–22 season 13–18, 9–9 in America East play, to finish in a tie for fifth place.
 They lost in the quarterfinals of the America East tournament to Hartford.